 For the first time of ODL implementation during the semester session of March-July 2020, due to the Covid-19 pandemic, the survey to students who took the Computer Organisation course had been carried out in the beginning of the semester.
 The result reveals that the coverage and the internet price were the biggest challenges for ODL implementation.
 A total of 18 students out of 61 registered in this course, which is 29.5%, stated problems of internet access.
-Referring to the data released by the Center for Innovative Delivery and Learning Development (CIDL), Academic Affairs Division, Universiti Teknologi MARA Malaysia, a total of 27.02% students subscribe to unlimited internet data plan while the majority of the students (28.11%) subscribes to less than 5GB internet plan (Center for Innovative Delivery and Learning Development (CIDL), Academic Affairs Division, 2020).
+Referring to the data released by the Center for Innovative Delivery and Learning Development (CIDL), Academic Affairs Division, Universiti Teknologi MARA Malaysia, a total of 27.02% students (28.11%) subscribes to less than 5GB internet plan (Center for Innovative Delivery and Learning Development (CIDL), Academic Affairs Division, 2020).
 This shows that a large number of students are unable to use the internet more efficiently.